NaumenkoN/strategy_game/README.md

 # Sell stocks

 You must be careful with this option.
 Because stocks are what bring you income every lap you complete.
-The more shares you have, the better, and vice versa, you can be left without passive income at all.
+The more stocks you have, the better, and vice versa, you can be left without passive income at all.

 <img src="./src/media/for readme/sellStocks.webp" width="100%" /><br/><br/>